ContextMapper/contextmapper.github.io/_docs/architectural-refactorings/architectural-refactorings.md

 image: /img/cm-og-image.png
 ---

-Within this section, we provide a documentation of all architectural refactorings (ARs) available in the Context Mapper tool.
+This section provides a documentation of all [architectural refactorings (ARs)](https://www.infoq.com/articles/architectural-refactoring/) available in the Context Mapper tool.

-## Motivation: Why refactorings?
+## Motivation: Why Refactoring?
-The provided refactorings offer the advantage that the result is always a correct CML model which compiles without errors.
+The provided refactorings ensure that the result is always a correct CML model which compiles without errors.
-If you perform similar changes manually, you also have to fix upcoming errors within the [Context Map](/docs/context-map/) manually.
+If you perform similar changes manually, you also have to fix errors that occur manually within the [Context Map](/docs/context-map/).
-The AR's ensure that corresponding references and dependencies in other parts of the model are respected and adjusted if necessary.
+The ARs ensure that corresponding references and dependencies in other parts of the model are respected and adjusted if necessary.

 ## Architectural Refactoring Categories
 The ARs are divided into the following categories: